Word guessing: Example

-In the sentence, "The fox jumped over the dog.", if the reader isn't familiar with the word "jumped", then they might read it as "joom-ped".
-After reading the rest of the sentence, they may realize that the word was actually the past tense of "jump".
+In the English pangram, "The quick brown fox jumped over a lazy dog", if the reader is unfamiliar with the word jumped, then they might read it as "joom-ped".
+After reading the rest of the sentence, they may realize that the word was actually the past tense of jump.

-Uses
+Pictures can be used to offer clues to the meaning of a word.
+If the sentence is illustrated, the reader may use that information to deduce the meaning of the sentence.

+Reception

-Word guess has been suggested as a method for teaching English-language learners (ELL) that fosters semantic mapping.
+Word guessing has been suggested as a method for teaching English-language learners (ELL) that fosters semantic mapping.
+Primary-school teachers, on the other hand, have criticized the strategy for creating bad habits and not teaching young readers about phonics.